 - Continue the work being done to underground utility lines, to minimize hazards and delays following a natural disaster.

-There’s no silver bullet to this problem - we have to build more housing for people at all levels of income, to preserve our values of diversity, inclusiveness, and opportunity.
+There’s no silver bullet to this problem - we have to create more homes for people at all levels of income, to preserve our values of diversity, inclusiveness, and opportunity.

 At the same time, we cannot sacrifice what makes Berkeley such an incredible place to live.
 We must continue to protect our diverse range of neighborhoods and architectural heritage, and to ensure that new housing helps us achieve our affordable housing goals.
 Fortunately, our major commercial and transit corridors offer ample opportunities for new housing without disrupting Berkeley’s community fabric.